Tomas2D/oop-design-patterns-game/README.md

-# Intro
+# 💬 Intro
+Practical implementation of more than 10 OOP Design patterns in "Angry Birds" like game.

+# 💻 Technologies
-- Written in TypeScript
+- TypeScript
-- Based on PIXI.js framework
+- PIXI.js framework

 # How to start?

 ## With docker

 ```
-docker build -t dvorat19_app .
+docker build -t oop-design-patterns-game .
-docker run -p 8000:80 -it dvorat19_app # app will be on http://localhost:8000
+docker run -p 8000:80 -it oop-design-patterns-game # app will be available on http://localhost:8000
 ```

-For delete, simply run: `docker rmi dvorat19_app`
+For delete, simply run: `docker rmi oop-design-patterns-game`

 ## How to run test?